Everyone needs to keep refocusing their future.

 The odds are in your career or business; there are activities, practices, products, or services which have outlived their value.
 Take control by intentionally removing what no longer makes sense.
 Then, with what remains, apply incremental improvements.

-Identifying and developing your unique strengths
+Identify and develop your unique strengths.

-Determine your goals beyond the workplace.
+Determine your goals beyond the workplace while building futures.

 “The most effective way to manage change successfully is to create it”.
 Peter Drucker

-“All the adversity I’ve had in my life, all my troubles and obstacles, have strengthened me… You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you”.
+“All the adversity I’ve had in my life, all my troubles and obstacles, have strengthened me… You may not realise it when it happens, but a kick in the teeth may be the best thing in the world for you”.
 Walt Disney